 •Martial Arts on The Street

-A New York City cyclist’s knowledge of Brazilian Jiu-Jitsu helped him come out on top in an impromptu handicap matchup on a summer day in the city.
+A New York City cyclist’s knowledge of Brazilian jiu-jitsu helped him come out on top in an impromptu scrap on a summer day in the city.
+The incident took place at a set of traffic lights close to the Intrepid Museum in Manhattan.

 Blue secures side control and starts to land a few punches to the head of yellow, while doing his best to avoid the woman who is trying to fend him off with slaps and punches to the face.